Probabilistic Analysis of Scalogram Ridges in Signal Processing: Definition of ridges

 In other words, we segment the time-scale domain into pieces using the IF.
 Then, define

-Similarly, by the same proof \cite{colominas2023iterative} we can prove that $s_{f,m}(t)$ are continuously differentiable so they are ridge curves by definition.
-Hereafter, we use the graphs of $s_{f}$ and $\{s_{f,m}\}_{m=1,\ldots,M}$ to represent the ridge curves of the noise-free function satisfying the AHM and call them the {\em ridge curves} to simplify the nomination.
+Similarly, by the same argument as in \cite{colominas2023iterative}, we can prove that $s_{f,m}(t)$ are continuously differentiable, and hence they are ridge curves by definition.
+Hereafter, we use the graphs of $s_{f}$ and $\{s_{f,m}\}_{m=1,\ldots,M}$ to represent the ridge curves of the noise-free function satisfying the AHM, and we refer to them collectively as the {\em ridge curves} for simplicity.

+\begin{Remark} In this work, we focus on the local properties of ridge curves of the noisy signal $Y$, which will be defined in Section \ref{sec:def:ridge:Y}, and on their deviation from those of the noise-free signal $f$.
+Accordingly, we suppose that the scalogram $S_f(t,\cdot)$ of the noise-free signal exhibits $M$ well-separated local maxima at each time $t$ with known locations.
+This assumption ensures the existence of the interval functions $\underline{b}_m$ and $\overline{b}_m$.

-\begin{Remark} In practice, information about the IFs of $f$, and hence $B_m(t)$, may sometimes be available through prior knowledge.
-However, more often than not, this information is unavailable and must be estimated.
-For an example of an algorithm addressing this estimation challenge, see \cite{Laurent_Meignen_2021}.
-This algorithm, jointly with its theoretical analysis, fall in Steps \texttt{III} and \texttt{IV}, and lie beyond the scope of this paper.
-From a broader signal processing perspective, once this definition is established, the next step is to design an appropriate algorithm to extract the ridge curves $\{s_{f,m}\}_{m=1,\ldots,M}$ from the scalogram. \end{Remark}
+The choice of $\underline b_m$ and $\overline b_m$ is not unique.
+When additional information about $f$ is available, the width of the ring-shaped regions $\{(t,s)\mid \underline b_m(t)\leq s \leq \overline b_m(t)\}_{m=1}^{M}$ may be reduced.
+In practice, the IFs of $f$, and hence the intervals $B_m(t)$, must be estimated.
+An example of an algorithm addressing this estimation problem is given in \cite{Laurent_Meignen_2021}.
+This algorithm, jointly with its theoretical analysis, falls in Steps \texttt{III} and \texttt{IV}, and lies beyond the scope of this paper.

+Conditions ensuring the existence of well-separated local maxima in time-frequency representations have been studied for specific signal classes, such as purely harmonic modes or parallel linear chirps, primarily in the context of the spectrogram; see, for example, \cite{meignen2021study}.
+Extending such results to the situation that two IMT functions have close IFs, or even crossover IFs, constitutes an important but challenging problem.
+Handling this challenge is related to analyzing the spectral interference behavior of CWT.
+It is also important to study the case when the IF or AM fail the slowly varying condition.
+Since these challenges are out of the scope of this paper, we leave them to our future work. \end{Remark}